-The ArcGIS Platform has been designed and is managed in alignment with regulations, standards and best practices.
+ArcGIS is designed and managed in alignment with regulations, standards, and best practices.
 Esri's compliance initiatives are grouped into four categories:

 The following compliance initiatives are specific to products and services offered by Esri:

 - FedRAMP Tailored Low—ArcGIS Online United States-based

 - Security controls for this multitenant, cloud-based SaaS align with National Institute of Standards and Technology (NIST) Special Publication 800-53 (Revision 4), which maps to International Standards Organization (ISO) 27001 and 15408 controls.

 - Thirty pages of ArcGIS Online CSA CAIQ answers are available on the Trust Center Documents page, or if you want to see the annual FedRAMP Tailored Low: ArcGIS Online United States-based operations assessment, contact your account manager to obtain it under NDA.